davidubuntu/phoneSmiths/README.md

 - docker and docker-compose are necesary. https://docs.docker.com/install/
-- Node and npm are not necessary.
+- node and npm are not necessary.

 In the project directory, you can run: